 Some more commands and info on interacting with the emulation can be found in the Basic execution control section.

-To load a script (which in Renode will typically use the
+To load it in Renode, use the

 If in the above command you use